 Can I study at university (Higher Education) level after completing an apprenticeship at college?

 Yes!
 Buxton & Leek College are part of the University of Derby who offer an ever-increasing range of Degree Level / Higher Apprenticeships.
-You can earn a degree without the fee, as an apprentice you don’t pay tuition fees and as a paid employee you will receive a salary or wage.
+Apprentices don’t pay their own tuition fees so you Earn a Degree without the Fee!

 JAKE WINS APPRENTICE OF THE YEAR!

 Buxton & Leek College engineering apprentice Jake Gordon, from Leek has won the title of “Young Apprentice of the Year” at the Staffordshire Chambers 2019 Business Awards.

 Left to right: Steve Grindey, Key Plant Engineering Manager, Jake Gordon and Sharon Hughes, Key Plant HR.